 The current turnaround for tree enquiries is approximately five weeks from receipt of completed form.
 We will endeavour to deal with each enquiry as quickly as possible, with dangerous trees taking priority.

-Should you require paper forms please contact our Customer and Business Support Team on
+Should you require paper forms please contact our Customer and Democratic Support Team on

 Forestry Commission Public Register